ishaanshah/GSoC-Proposal/Proposal.md

 I am a first year student at the International Institute of Information Technology, Hyderabad.
 I started working with ListenBrainz since January and have learned quite a few things along the way.
 You can find the list of Pull Requests that I have made over [here](https://github.com/metabrainz/listenbrainz-server/pulls?q=author%3Aishaanshah).

 ## Question: Tell us about the computer(s) you have available for working on your SoC project!
-I have a HP laptop with an i5 Intel processor and 8 GB RAN running Arch Linux.
-I also have a desktop computer with an i7 Intel processor, GTX 960 Graphics card and 8 GB RAM running Arch Linux.
+I have a HP laptop with an i5 Intel processor, and 8 GB RAN running Arch Linux.
+I also have a desktop computer with an i7 Intel processor, GTX 960 Graphics card, and 8 GB RAM running Arch Linux.

 ## Question: When did you first start programming?
 I have been programming since 10th grade.
 I started with C/C++ but now mostly code in Python and JavaScript.

 ## Question: What type of music do you listen to?
 I am a die-hard fan of [Coldplay](https://www.coldplay.com).
-Other than that I like listening to songs by [Maroon 5](https://maroon5.com), [Lenka](https://lenkamusic.com) and [The Local Train](https://www.facebook.com/TheLocalTrain/).
+Other than that, I like listening to songs by [Maroon 5](https://maroon5.com), [Lenka](https://lenkamusic.com), and [The Local Train](https://www.facebook.com/TheLocalTrain/).

 ## Question: What aspects of ListenBrainz interest you the most?
 TODO